Tombstone Vigilantes - circa 2013

 The Tombstone Vigilantes are a 501c3 tax deductable non-profit organization.
 We were founded in 1946, and incorporated in 1954.
 Since our inception we have been dedicated to keeping the historical town of Tombstone alive through reenacting events of the era.
 Every member is a volunteer who selflessly gives of their time to not only keep Tombstone’s history alive but to raise funds for worthy causes.

-On the second, fourth and fifth Sunday of the month known as Vigilante Sunday you can find the group on Allen Street entertaining tourists and locals with their reenactments of historical events and mock hangings.
+On the second and fourth Sunday of the month known as Vigilante Sunday, you can find the group on Allen Street entertaining tourists and locals with their reenactments of historical events and mock hangings.

 The mock hangings are especially fun for the tourists.
 An unsuspecting victim is tried, convicted and then hung by one of the Vigilante members within seconds of them meeting and, for a donation the victim can get a picture taken while in the noose surrounded by their captors.
 For a small donation of $10.00, the tourist can go away with a hand made “hanging” plaque with their name on it.